CS126SP20/final-project-elaughead/DEVELOPMENT.md

 05/05/20 - lots of work done today, mainly in my_app.cc/.h.
 Not much work with ImGui yet, but I'll get there soon.

-05/06/2020 - dawn of the final day, 24 hours remain.
+05/06/2020 - dawn of the final day, 24 hours remain. began working at around 11am, currently 10:30pm.
+I've done so much work today, mostly on my_app.cc.
+No matter how hard I tried, I couldn't get the pieces to show up on my screen.
+I had friends look at my code, and they couldn't figure it out either.
+I feel like I got so close to finishing.
+Added comments and wrote tests.